confluentinc/schema-registry/docs/api.rst

    :>json string schema: Schema string identified by the id

+   :statuscode 404:
-   :statuscode 404: Schema not found
+      * Error code 40403 -- Schema not found
+   :statuscode 500:
+      * Error code 50001 -- Error in the backend datastore

    **Example request**: